Wednesday, July 16, 2025

 Some think that if Israel suffers many casualties, it will draw the United States into this war.
 But I do not believe that Benjamin Netanyahu is allowing his people to be killed, or Israeli cities suffer destruction, so that America will help him win his battle against the Ayatollah.
 I do not believe that the PM stood back while the Palestinians murdered Israelis on October 7, 2023, either, as some say he did.

 Some Christians wonder if this war against Iran has anything to do with the endtimes prophecy written in Ezekiel 38:1-23.
 It is the Gog of Magog war.
 I wrote and posted an article about Gog[2] on July 19, 2018.
 There I wrote who could be Gog, the leader of Magog, the chief prince of Meshech and Tubal, when this war begins (Ezek.
-38:2)—the Gog, chief prince of Meshech and Tubal in Ezekiel 39:1-21 could be the Gog of Ezekiel 38, or the Gog and Magog mentioned in Revelation 20:7-10.
+38:2)—the Gog, chief prince of Meshech and Tubal in Ezekiel 39:1-21 is the Gog of Ezekiel 38.
 I also wrote that Magog, Meshech, and Tubal are mentioned in Genesis 10:2.
 Today, the geographical areas of Magog are Russia and parts of Central Asia.
 Meshech and Tubal are possibly Turkey, Southern Russia, and Northwest Iran.
 The Ezekiel 38 war will happen in this generation, soon.
 Some scholars believe it will happen after the body of Christ is raptured into the eternal realm, and before the 70th week of Israel/7-year Tribulation begins.

 Modern-day Iran is ancient Persia (Ezek.
 38:5a).
 Persia changed its name to Iran in the mid-1930s.
 In the days of Israel’s exile to Babylon, 605-536 BC, the Persian King, Cyrus, allowed Israel to go back to Jerusalem to rebuild the Lord’s temple that was destroyed in 586 BC by the Babylonians (2 Chron.
 36:22-23; Ez.
 1:1-4).
 He is beloved by the Jews for this liberation of their people, even today.
 Some say that when Israel became a sovereign state again (1948), even though its surrounding Muslim nations began to wage war against it, Iran extended friendship to Israel.
 But, in 1979, when the Shah (king) of Iran, Mohammad Reza Pahlavi (he reigned from 1941-1979), was overthrown and Ayatollah Ruhollah Khomeini took power, Iran became an enemy of the state of Israel.
 Since then, Iran has been determined to wipe Israel off the face of the map.